VDFD: Multi-Agent Value Decomposition Framework with Disentangled World Model: Introduction

-Recently, model-based reinforcement learning (MBRL) has demonstrated sample efficiency and scalability in handling large single-agent tasks \cite{Xu2018AlgorithmicFF, hafner_dream_2020, hafner_mastering_2022, YangDBLP:journals/corr/abs-2011-00583, luo_survey_2022}.
-We explore its application to MARL with an emphasis on latent space generative models, as each agent may only have access to local observations, suffering from the partial observability issue.
-The majority of applied MARL research has been centered around model-free methods \cite{tampuu_multiagent_2017, DBLP:journals/corr/LoweWTHAM17, Iqbal2018ActorAttentionCriticFM, Zhou2020LearningIC, jeon_maser_2022}, while model-based algorithmic studies are still slowly progressing from simple stochastic games to more complex scenarios \cite{Brafman29262f, brafman_r-max--general_2003, zhang_multi-agent_2021}.
-Training model-based policies can be challenging across various domains \cite{Shen3495724.3495961}.
+Training model-based policies can be challenging across various domains \citep{Shen3495724.3495961}.
 In multi-agent systems, changes occurring around an agent are frequently uncontrollable due to simultaneous interactions with other agents.
-This leads to a complex learning problem for holistic models, while a recent study on modular representation attempted to decouple the environment dynamics into passive and active components \cite{pan_iso-dream_2022}.
+This leads to a complex learning problem for holistic models, while a recent study on modular representation attempted to decouple the environment dynamics into passive and active components \citep{pan_iso-dream_2022}.
 Inspired by their work, we maintain three branches within our world model: action-conditioned, action-free, and static.
-Each branch tackles a unique learning task, including grasping common interaction-free (static) state features, identifying passive (action-free) forces surrounding an agent, and understanding the full complexity of the active (action-conditioned) control system.
+Each branch tackles a unique learning problem, including grasping common interaction-free (static) state features, identifying passive (action-free) forces surrounding an agent, and understanding the full complexity of the active (action-conditioned) control system.
 The predictions of the branches are synergistic and produce informative latent space roll-outs, which are learned by variational and graph convolutional auto-encoders.
 Combined with individual action values from the joint agent network, the simulated roll-outs are passed into a mixing network, which adopts value decomposition techniques for estimating joint value functions.
 To the extent of our knowledge, our study marks the first endeavor to leverage the disentanglement of latent representations in MARL.